weihuoya/as2lib/ant/readme.txt

 ActionScript 2.0 Library (http://www.as2lib.org).

+0. Files and Directories

+   as2ant.jar - compiled source files (to be used as classpath in task definitions) build.xml - various targets to compile sources, generate documentation, create distributions changelog.txt - changes since the previous release license.txt - license under which as2ant is distributed readme.txt - basic information on as2ant to get started bin - compiled source files (binaries) docs - API documentation (detailed information on the usage of the tasks) flash - plug-in classes for as2lib unit test and asunit to be used with the unit test task samples - samples for the different tasks src - java source files

 1. Mtasc Ant Task

    The mtasc ant task allows you to use the Motion-Twin ActionScript 2.0 Compiler (MTASC)